MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-nlb.md

 	- Select **Custom** to specify **TCP**, **UDP**, or both.

 6. In **Persistence**, select **Enable persistence** to make the client session sticky (affinity).
 This setting means that the load balancer will always try to direct the same client to the same VM.
 It's based on the specified source IP address and subnet mask, the destination IP address, and other parameters that vary depending on the protocol.
-7. In **Health Monitors**, you can optionally specify that a verification should run against the load balancer at regular intervals.
+7. In **Health Monitors**, you can optionally specify that a verification must run against the load balancer at regular intervals.
 To add a health monitor, specify the protocol and the request.
 For example, entering the command GET? makes an HTTP GET request for the home page of the load balancer and checks for a header response.
 You can also modify the response type, monitoring interval, timeout, and retries.

 > [!NOTE]
-> The timeout should be less than the interval.
+> The timeout must be less than the interval.

 8. In **Load Balancing**, select which load balancing method you want to use.
 You can configure new connections to be directed based on the least connections or the fastest response time, using round robin, or using a custom method supported by the load balancer.
 If you're enabling NLB, select **Round Robin**.
 9. On the **Summary** page, review the settings and select **Finish**.
 The **Jobs** dialog appears.
 Wait for a **Completed** status.
 Then verify that the template appears in the **VIP Templates** pane.